President's Voluntary Service Award

 Originally created by President George W. Bush, the Presidential Voluntary Service Award ("PVSA") aims to recognize the best of the American spirit and encourages everyone to increase the amount of community/volunteer service in their life.
 Awards are given for several age groups and each level corresponds to a different number of service hours within a 12 month period.
 Levels include bronze, silver, gold and the highest honor, the President’s Lifetime Achievement Award.

 EqOpTech Inc. is proud to serve as a certifying organization for the President's Volunteer Service Award.
+We only provide certification for our own volunteer intern at EqOpTech.
 To join or volunteer at EqOpTech, please apply via the google form here.

 For more information on hours requirements, visit the President's Volunteer Service Award webpage or e-mail firstname.lastname@example.org.